krostar/terraform-provider-nix/README.md

 #### terraform

-In the same directory as the `flake.nix` file above, lets create a `main.tf` file with the following content:
+In the same directory, create a `main.tf` file with the following content:

 ```terraform
 # ./main.tf